ZainRamzanGorsi/bootCamp2020_Class02_React-Base-App/README.md

+## My name is Zain Ramzan Gorsi.

-## Here is the link of my React Base App Website, Just Click on the bellow link.
+#Here is the link of my React Base App Website, Just Click on the bellow link.
 Thanks!

 [Class No # 02 | React Base App | BootCamp2020](http://bootcamp-class02.surge.sh/)

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: